 A REST endpoint is required to subscribe and unsubscribe to webhooks for specific resources.
 Apps will provide a custom URL for each resource subscribed to.

-- The api section defines basic api functionality that a 3rd party provides such as pagination.
+apisection defines basic API functionality that a 3rd-party provides such as pagination.

-- The data_intake section defines how to setup and manage webhooks (supported now) or other event notification capabilities (coming in future releases) used by 3rd party APIs to send data (inbound) to ActiveCampaign.
+data_intakesection defines how to set up and manage webhooks (supported now) or other event notification capabilities (coming in future releases) used by 3rd-party APIs to send data (inbound) to ActiveCampaign.

 A workflow performs a task through a sequence of steps.
-It is normally set up once and can automatically complete a task when triggered by an event ("do this when that happens")
+It is normally set up once and can automatically complete a task when triggered by an event ("do this when that happens").
+We support: